Fiji Adventure Trip Overview

-During our time exploring the spectacular island chain, dive into the crystal clear blue waters as you swim with manta rays, reef sharks, exotic fish, and vibrant corals.
-Feel like a local as you explore limestone caves, cook a lovo, sample kava and visit several villages.
+During our time exploring this spectacular island chain, dive into the crystal clear blue waters as you swim with manta rays, reef sharks, exotic fish, and vibrant corals.
+Feel like a local as you explore limestone caves, cook a traditional feast, sample kava and visit several villages.
 Join us for a mix of cultural immersion, fun, adventure, and relaxation that you’re sure to never forget!

 During this program, you will…

-- Volunteer at a local elementary school and with a coral reef project (up to 40 hours of community service credit)
+- Volunteer at a local elementary school and with a coral reef project (earn up to 40 hours of community service credit)

 - Make lifetime bonds with local Fijian students